 The scientists remembered that something very similar had happened in the 1960s where they had developed a vaccine for RSV, which is very similar to coronavirus.
 It’s an upper respiratory infection, ailment.

 They had skipped the animals and given them directly to 35 children, and the children again had developed a very robust antibody response.
 But when those children were exposed to the wild virus, they got very, very sick, much sicker than the unvaccinated children.
 And two of those kids had died.
 It was a scandal.

 They realized when this same thing happened with the ferrets, that there was something that they called enhanced immune response.
 It’s also called pathogenic priming.

 What it means is that when you get the vaccine, it appears that you have an antibody response.
 But when you actually encounter the wild virus, you actually become much sicker, and it actually creates a pathway that that virus hurts you a lot more than with unvaccinated people.1,2

-In summary, this is not a black or white issue where everyone or no one should be vaccinated.
-Some will leverage the risk and wish to vaccinate.
+In summary, this is not a black or white issue in which everyone or no one should be vaccinated.
+Some will leverage the risk and wish to be vaccinated.
 Others will not.
 But in either case, individual freedom and logic should dictate that choice.
-We must prepare for the possibility that governments may attempt to overstep their jurisdiction, and in response, present sound arguments to protect ourselves and future generations.
+We must prepare for the possibility that governments may attempt to overstep their jurisdiction, and in response we must present sound arguments to protect ourselves and future generations.

 *Note: to receive notification of legislation on vaccine mandates in your state, visit the advocacy portal of the National Vaccine Information Center.